Fuel and Ignition System

-Your vehicle's fuel system works to provide fuel to your car's engine as needed, to keep your vehicle running smoothly.
-The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the injections or carburetor.
-Over time, buildup forms on these fuel system parts which can cause the system to slow down.
+Your vehicle's fuel system works to provide fuel to your car's engine as needed to keep your vehicle running smoothly.
+The fuel system is made up of several parts, including the fuel tank, filter, pump, fuel lines, and the fuel injections or carburetor.
+Over time, buildup forms on these fuel system parts, which can cause the system to slow down.
 This is why it is so important to periodically bring your vehicle to 27th St. Automotive in Boise.
 We've been repairing cars since 2008 and are very familiar with all parts of your fuel system.

 Your vehicle's ignition system repeats this process thousands of times per minute as you drive.
 It is integral that each part of your fuel and ignition systems work smoothly.
 If you are experiencing any trouble with your vehicle, don't hesitate to bring it to 27th St. Automotive in Ada County today.
 In addition to fuel and ignition system repair, we also offer services in Maintenance & Electrical Diagnostic and Brakes.

-Here at 27th St. Automotive in Boise, ID, 83702, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.
+Here at 27th St. Automotive in Boise, ID 83702, we are experts in all things auto repair and can repair your cooling system efficiently and cost-effectively.

 Reasons You Should Do Business With Us: